 Most patients with a hip fracture arrive at Memorial University Medical Center through our emergency department.
 Our emergency team immediately assesses the situation and notifies our orthopaedic surgery team.
 We arrange for you to have surgery within 24 hours.
 It’s important that we repair the hip quickly so that you are not in pain.
 After surgery, most people only require mild or over-the-counter pain medication.
 When your pain is controlled, you are able to think clearly, make decisions, and begin the healing process.

 Our patients begin physical therapy and movement within a day of surgery.
 A specially trained physical therapist teaches you how to use a walker and how to increase your strength through exercise.
 An occupational therapist helps you learn how to perform daily activities such as dressing, bathing, and simple household tasks.
-Therapy continues throughout your hospital stay and your recuperation at a rehabilitation facility, skilled nursing facility, or at home.
+Therapy continues throughout your hospital stay and your recuperation at home, or if needed, at a rehabilitation or skilled nursing facility.

 Our Hip Fracture Program features rooms that are specially designed for hip-fracture recovery.
 They include orthopaedic recliners and safety equipment to help you move from the bed to a sitting position.
 While you are here, we will make your stay as comfortable as possible.
 You are encouraged to wear your own clothing rather than a hospital gown.
 You will have access to meals, newspapers, and television.
 We encourage family and friends to visit and help you through the recovery process.